futurelab-school/2025Summer/_pages/home.md

 - Those registered for the 2025 Molecular Foundary Annual Meeting.
 - Professionals,  Postdocs,  Graduate Students,  Undergraduate Students.

+All coding activities will have ChatGPT-assisted coding, so no Python or coding mastery is required.

 ## Invited Speakers
 - Dr. Maria Chan, Argonne National Laboratory\
 - Dr. Amalie Trewartha, Toyota Research Institute